vstoykovbg/make-random-seed/README.md

 $ cpan install Crypt::Random
 ```

-See the source code for explaination how it works.
+See the source code for explanation how it works.
 Also read this thread on Reddit: <a href="http://www.reddit.com/r/mathematics/comments/2f9286/is_this_algorithm_good_for_mixing_random_numbers/">Is this algorithm good for mixing random numbers?</a>.

 TLDR version (simplified):